 The 2018 Alternative C2a noise contour is larger than the 2018 Alternative A noise contour due to the proposed relocation of Runway 10R/28L.
 The proposed relocated runway would shift aircraft operations farther south.
 The flight paths that aircraft would use when arriving to and departing from the proposed relocated runway would shift south by approximately 800 feet.
 Current arrival and departure procedures would remain the same for the proposed relocated runway.
 However, because the location of the flight paths shift, new areas would be included in the 65+ DNL noise contour.
-Table 5.1-19, Comparison of Areas within the 2018 Alternative C2a and the 2018 No Action Noise Exposure Contour (in Square Miles), provides a comparison of the areas within the 2018 Alternative A and the 2018 Alternative C2a noise contours.
+Table 5.1-19, provides a comparison of the areas within the 2018 Alternative A and the 2018 Alternative C2a noise contours.

-Table 5.1-19

-COMPARISON OF AREAS WITHIN THE 2018 ALTERNATIVE C2a AND THE 2018 NO ACTION NOISE EXPOSURE CONTOUR (IN SQUARE MILES)

-Port Columbus International Airport
+COMPARISON OF AREAS WITHIN THE 2018 ALTERNATIVE C2a AND THE 2018 ALTERNATIVE A NOISE EXPOSURE CONTOUR (IN SQUARE MILES) Port Columbus International Airport